Power: A New Social Analysis: Philosophy of power

 Individual resistance to power can take two diametrically opposed forms: those which indulge the impulse to power, and those who seek to quell the impulse to power entirely.

 Some of those who have attempted to find an escape from the impulse to power have resorted to forms of quietism or pacifism.
 One major proponent of such approaches was the philosopher Laozi.
 From Russell's perspective, such views are incoherent, since they only deny themselves coercive power, but retain an interest in persuading others to their cause; and persuasion is a form of power, for Russell.
 Moreover, he argues that the love of power can actually be a good thing.
-For instance, if one feels a certain duty towards their neighbours, they may attempt to attain power to help those neighbours (Russell 1938:215–216).
-In sum, the focus of any policy should not be on a ban on kinds of power, but rather, on certain kinds of use of power (Russell 1938:221).
+For instance, if one feels a certain duty towards their neighbours, they may attempt to attain power to help those neighbours.
+In sum, the focus of any policy should not be on a ban on kinds of power, but rather, on certain kinds of use of power.

 Other thinkers have emphasised the pursuit of power as a virtue.
 Some philosophies are rooted in the love of power because philosophies tend to be coherent unification in the pursuit of some goal or desire.
 Just as a philosophy may strive for truth, it may also strive for happiness, virtue, salvation, or, finally, power.
-Among those philosophies which Russell condemns as rooted in love of power: all forms of idealism and anti-realism, such as Johann Gottlieb Fichte's solipsism; certain forms of Pragmatism; Henri Bergson's doctrine of Creative evolution; and the works of Friedrich Nietzsche (Russell 1938:209–214).
+Among those philosophies which Russell condemns as rooted in love of power: all forms of idealism and anti-realism, such as Johann Gottlieb Fichte's solipsism; certain forms of Pragmatism; Henri Bergson's doctrine of Creative evolution; and the works of Friedrich Nietzsche.